ninezerozeronine/chip-computer/sphinx_docs/language/assembly.rst

         COPY A B
         COPY B C

 Do @label2, 3 and 4 all mean the COPY SP C line?
-I guess so!
-Labels can be accumulated until a real line is hit, then they get attached to that real line.
+No, this is invalid. the assembly will fail

 Here's some example data structures::